-To start searching for leads, log in to Sales Navigator and click Advanced in the top blue bar on the right side of the search bar.
+To start searching for leads, log in to Sales Navigator and click the search bar at the top of the page.

-Next, select Search for leads to look for leads and prospects (or Search for accounts to search for specific companies).
+Next, search for leads by selecting Lead filters to look for leads and prospects (or search for accounts with Account filters to search for specific companies).

-This will pull up the Advanced Search box.
+This will open up the Advanced Search box.